dencorg/quotes/NOTES.md

 3. Explore the admin page
 4. Add some Quotes (you can find some quotes here: https://www.keepinspiring.me/famous-quotes/)
-5. Add str dunder method in model to look better in admin index page
+5. Add str dunder method in Quote model to look better in admin index page
 ```python

 def __str__(self):